 Unable to Contact DHCP Server appears when you try to lease, release or renew an IP Address.
 This error means that your NIC cannot speak with the DHCP Server in order to obtain a new lease to retrieve a new IP Address that it can use.

 What is a DHCP Server

 DHCP or Dynamic Host Configuration Protocol is a network protocol used for assigning IP Addresses automatically.

-The error will often occur after you try to run the “ipconfig /renew” command in Command Prompt and it can become difficult to solve Windows problems which rely on this method.
-Below you will be able to find several methods which were confirmed to work for other users so make sure you try them out and hopefully solve your problem!
+The error will often occur after you try to run the “ipconfig /renew” command in Command Prompt and it can become difficult to solve Windows problems that rely on this method.
+Below you will be able to find several methods that were confirmed to work for other users so make sure you try them out and hopefully solve your problem!